In certain periods of our lives, we often feel like we don’t have any purpose.

 When You Feel Good, You’re on Your Path toward Your Purpose

-The 2007 paper also found that “Positive emotions signalprogress that is appropriate or better than appropriate, whereas negativeemotions signal progress that is slower than expected or desired.”
+The 2007 paper also found that “Positive emotions signal progress that is appropriate or better than appropriate, whereas negative emotions signal progress that is slower than expected or desired.”

-Other research that directly investigated how emotions andpurpose, reported that believing our life has a purpose affects our mood foundthat we are more likely to feel that our lives are meaningful when we are in agood mood.
-One reason may be because thingsfeel more meaningful when we feel good.
+Other research that directly investigated how emotions and purpose, reported that believing our life has a purpose affects our mood found that we are more likely to feel that our lives are meaningful when we are in a good mood.

 Choosing positive behaviors that feel good when you choosethem is a good way to fulfill your purpose in life.

 After honestly answering questions about what you love the most, there is no reason for you not to have a purpose.

-What you love the most is your life purpose.
 You just need to remind yourself about it and be more observant of your thoughts, feelings, and the facts about what you love and how it would impact your life.

 Your life purpose has always been there all along.
-Now, let’s get going.